achrafkeddour/linux-formation/chapter-2/file1.md

 ---

 > sid : the unstable branch of debian operating system

+ The **w** command in Linux is used to display information about users currently logged into the system and their activities.